Considering Australia as a Gap Year destination?

 - Clean enhanced DBS/Police check – we can help UK applicants to apply for this.

-- Medical certificate – a short statement for your doctor saying that you are fit enough to work with children.
+- Medical certificate – a short statement saying that you are fit enough to work with children.

 - Driver’s license – if you would be happy to drive, that is!

-- After you have been placed with a family, our partner will help you to apply for a “Working with Children Check” in Australia.
+- Our partner will help you to apply for a “Working with Children Check” in Australia.

 - Health Insurance – we can help you with this!